Welcome to NZGamer

 2. On the right hand side, there will be buttons to start following a game (or to add it to your collection if you own it!).
 Click on the Follow button.
 The button will turn green, and congratulations, you're now following that game!
 You'll receive email alerts for updates we publish on games that you follow.

-To edit your profile settings, all you need to do is click on Profile Settings, located both in your myNZGamer box at the top of the screen, and as a link in your profile page:
+To edit your profile settings, all you need to do is click your username and select 'My Settings' from the dropdown.

 Let your voice be heard!